regularjs/guide/en/syntax/syntax.md

 ### Some Tips

-1. Rule and Xml must dont breakup each other which is the most important difference with other string-based template
+1. rule and xml must dont breakup each other which is the most important difference from regularjs to other string-based template

   ```xml
   <div>